 Michael found Draper U completely by accident.
 He attended a Wearable Tech conference where he met Draper alumni and founder of Q Bracelet and Q Designs, James Kernan.
 James told Michael about Draper U and since he thrives on serendipitous opportunities, he felt that Draper U was a nobrainer.
 NYU was put on hold while Michael attended Draper in the summer of 2014.

 “At best, NYU spurred a path of selfeducation, in which I understood the fundamentals of finance from greats such as Benjamin Graham, Warren Buffett, and Charlie Munger,” says Michael.
 “The $150k+ price tag on my education could’ve been funneled a lot more effectively towards practical learning, and Draper U is an excellent example of that.
-I learned more about myself and the world in the seven weeks at Draper U than the four years of university I drudged through.”
+I learned more about myself and the world in the weeks at Draper U than the four years of university I drudged through.”

 Michael and HomeSwipe came out on top, securing an angel investment from Tim Draper.
 Now HomeSwipe is rapidly approaching product/market fit.
 They are scaling to Chicago soon and flipping the switch to start generating revenue.